justkeepquiet/tera-api/README.md

 ### Portal API

 This API is a web server intended for the Launcher (portal).
 This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, authorization, login, update routines etc.
-Also, this API allows to process static elements (directory `public`).
+Also, this API allows to process static elements (directory **public**).

 ### Admin Panel

 By default, the admin panel is available on all IP addresses on port 85.
 You can change this in the **.env** settings.
 To enter the admin panel, use login **apiadmin** and password **password**.
-These credentials should be used **only for tests**, and in production you need to set up integration with the Steer server.
+These credentials should be used **only for tests**, and in production you need to set up integration with the Steer Server.

 ## Deployment